HaileB65/Record_Room/README.md

 # Description:

 Record Room is a simple application that allows users to search for their favorite album and get a list of found albums in return.
-This application uses Spotify's Web API to collect the music data and Docker to allow easy transport and setup.
+This application uses Spotify's Web API to collect music data and Docker to allow easy transport and setup.
 This application can be downloaded from github and easily run in a Docker Container.

 # Pictures: